-- Preheat oven to 425 degrees.
-Line two baking sheets with aluminum foil and spray generously with non-stick cooking spray; set aside.
+- Preheat oven to 425 degrees F. Line two baking sheets with aluminum foil and spray the foil generously with nonstick cooking spray.
+Set aside.

-- Place flour in a wide shallow dish or pie plate.
-In another similar dish, combine plain panko bread crumbs, Old Bay, garlic powder, parsley, salt, pepper, and olive oil.
+- Place the flour in a wide shallow dish.
+In another shallow dish, combine the plain panko bread crumbs, Old Bay, garlic powder, parsley, salt, pepper, and olive oil.
 In a third shallow dish, lightly beat the eggs.

-- Dredge a piece of fish in all-purpose flour, coating both sides.
-Transfer to a separate piece of foil temporarily.
-Repeat with remaining pieces of fish.
+- Lightly season the fish with a little salt.
+Then, dredge one piece of fish in all-purpose flour, coating both sides.
+Transfer floured fish to a separate piece of foil temporarily.
+Repeat with the remaining pieces of fish.

-- One by one dip the flour coated fish first into the egg, allowing excess to drip back into dish, then into panko mixture, coating both sides of the fish well.
-Place on prepared, foil lined baking sheets and repeat process with remaining flour coated fish.
+- One by one dip the flour coated fish first into the egg, allowing the excess to drip back into the dish, then into the panko mixture, coating both sides of the fish well.
+Place on the prepared, foil lined baking sheets and repeat the process with the remaining flour coated fish.

-- Bake until lightly browned, 12 to 15 minutes, rotating sheets from top to bottom halfway through.
+- Bake until lightly browned, 12 to 15 minutes, rotating the sheets from top to bottom halfway through the baking time.

-Combine all ingredients in a small bowl.
+- Combine all the ingredients in a small bowl.
 Refrigerate until ready to serve.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.